JetBrains/teamcity-documentation/topics/how-to.md

 ```

-Note the order of [ProxyPass rules](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxypass): conflicting ProxyPass rules must be sorted starting with the longest URLs first.
+Note the order of the [ProxyPass rules](https://httpd.apache.org/docs/2.4/mod/mod_proxy.html#proxypass): conflicting ProxyPass rules must be sorted starting with the longest URLs first.

- Note that by default Apache allows only a limited number of parallel connections that may be insufficient when using the WebSocket protocol.
-For instance, it may result in the TeamCity server not responding when a lot of clients open the Web UI.To fix it, you may need to fine\-tune the Apache configuration.
+By default, Apache allows only a limited number of parallel connections that may be insufficient when using the WebSocket protocol.
+For instance, it may result in the TeamCity server not responding when a lot of clients open the web UI.
+To fix it, you may need to fine-tune the Apache configuration.

-For example, on Unix you should switch to [mpm_worker](http://httpd.apache.org/docs/2.4/mod/worker.html) and configure the maximum number of simultaneous connections:
+For example, on Unix, you should switch to [mpm_worker](http://httpd.apache.org/docs/2.4/mod/worker.html) and configure the maximum number of simultaneous connections:

 ```Shell
 <IfModule mpm_worker_module>